SauntValerian/stargazer-colloquium/Readme.md

 ####How to use as a stand-alone child theme:
 First, install the Stargazer theme, this is a child theme and is useless with out its parent.

 Download the .zip file using the download button to the right.
-Rename the file to stargazer-colloquium.zip and upload it to your WordPress installation by going to Appearance -> Themes -> Add New.
+Rename the file to stargazer-colloquium.zip and upload it to your WordPress installation by going to *Appearance -> Themes -> Add New*.
 After installing the child theme activate it.

 ####How to integrate Colloquium into your existing Stargazer child theme
 If you have already deployed Stargazer on your site and are already using a child theme.
 To add BBPress support using you can download this theme and extract it on your computer.